By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 Get out of the shower and wrap yourself in a soft towel.
 Simply perfect!

-Cozy textiles like plush towels, soft bath mats and fabric shower curtains bring visual and physical warmth and comfort to any small bathroom.
+Cozy textiles like plush towels, soft bath mats and shower curtains provide visual and physical warmth.

-Textiles are an affordable way to refresh your space with color and texture.
+Textiles are an affordable way to upgrade your space with color and texture.

 Affiliate Link